 In Bolivia, at 19 years of age, she started learning Capoeira with a group of locals.
 She fell in love with their devotion to their art and their command over their bodies.
-After discovering her talent for extreme flexibility, Samantha travelled to China to train with the Beijing Acrobatic Troupe from 2007 to 2008.
+After discovering her talent for extreme flexibility, Samantha traveled to China to train with the Beijing Acrobatic Troupe from 2007 to 2008.

-She went on to perform with Vancouver’s Underground Circus at the 2010 Winter Games and the Vancouver Art Gallery, as well as performing independently in variety shows, cabarets and nightclubs.
+She went on to perform with Vancouver’s Underground Circus at the 2010 Winter Games and the Vancouver Art Gallery, as well as performing independently in variety shows, cabarets, and nightclubs.

-Eager to expand her professional repertoire, Samantha moved to San Francisco in the summer of 2010 to study contortion, hand balancing and foot juggling with the world-renowned Mongolian contortionist Serchmaa Byamba at the San Francisco Circus Center.
+Eager to expand her professional repertoire, Samantha moved to San Francisco in the summer of 2010 to study contortion, hand balancing, and foot juggling with the world-renowned Mongolian contortionist Serchmaa Byamba at the San Francisco Circus Center.
 During the summer of 2012, she trained with Ehntsetseg Lodoi and XBud Roses in Mongolia.

-After returning to Canada, Samantha worked with equestrian circus Luna Caballera to create Kaleidescope and La Centauree to create Les Betes de Cirque, which toured Quebec in 2014.
-In 2015 and again 2017 Samantha performed a duet called Fossil Love in Red Sky Performance’s Backbone.
+After returning to Canada, Samantha worked with equestrian circus Luna Caballera to create Kaleidoscope and La Centauree to create Les Betes de Cirque, which toured Quebec in 2014.
+In 2015 and 2017 Samantha performed a duet called Fossil Love in Red Sky Performance’s Backbone.
 Her performance received rave reviews.
 She also performed at the 2016 International Contortion Convention in Las Vegas.